Reading time: 4 minutes

 Who is eligible?

-In Australia, you’re generally eligible to apply for a Seniors Card from your State or Territory government once you turn 60 and are no longer working full-time.
+Permanent residents are generally eligible to apply for a Seniors Card from your state or territory government once you turn 60 (or 65 in some instances) and are no longer working full time.

 The cards are non-means tested, but eligibility criteria and the benefits you’re entitled to vary depending on where you live.